-The Government does not explicitly or implicitly guarantee the financial obligations of Emirates Islamic (including in respect of Emirates Islamic's obligations under the Transaction Documents to which it is a party) nor does it, like any other shareholder (acting through the ICD), have any legal obligation to provide any support or additional funding for any of Emirates Islamic's future operations.
+The Government does not explicitly or implicitly guarantee the financial obligations of Emirates Islamic (including in respect of Emirates Islamic's obligations under the Transaction Documents to which it is a party) nor does it, like any other shareholder (acting through the Investment Corporation of Dubai), have any legal obligation to provide any support or additional funding for any of Emirates Islamic's future operations.

-Non-compliance with resolutions of the HSA and/or the Emirates Islamic Internal Shariah Supervision Committee may result in financial loss or reputational damage for Emirates Islamic
+Non-compliance with resolutions of the HSA and/or the EI Shari'a Committee may result in financial loss or reputational damage for Emirates Islamic

-Emirates Islamic is required to adhere to: (i) Regulations, Resolutions, Standards, Notices, Fatwas and Guidelines issued by The Higher Shariah Authority at the UAE Central Bank (the "HSA") in relation to licenced activities and businesses of Islamic Financial Institutions ("HSA's Resolutions"); and (ii) resolutions and fatwas issued by the Emirates Islamic Internal Shariah Supervision Committee in relation to licenced activities and businesses of Emirates Islamic (the "Committee's Resolutions"), provided they do not contradict with HSA's Resolutions.
-To the extent that any of the banking activities of Emirates Islamic are, or are perceived to be, non-compliant with Islamic Shariah in accordance with the HSA's Resolutions and/or the Committee's Resolutions, there is a risk that Emirates Islamic could incur financial loss and/or suffer reputational damage.
+Emirates Islamic is required to adhere to: (i) resolutions, fatwas, regulations, and standards issued by the HSA in relation to licensed activities and businesses of Islamic Financial Institutions ("HSA's Resolutions"); and (ii) resolutions and fatwas issued by the El Shari'a Committee in relation to licensed activities and businesses of Emirates Islamic (the "Committee's Resolutions"), provided they do not contradict with HSA's Resolutions.
+To the extent that any of the banking activities of Emirates Islamic are, or are perceived to be, non-compliant with Islamic Shari'a in accordance with the HSA's Resolutions and/or the Committee's Resolutions, there is a risk that Emirates Islamic could incur financial loss and/or suffer reputational damage.

-Risk Factors Relating to the UAE and the Middle East
+Risk factors relating to the UAE and the Middle East

-The majority of the Group's operations and assets are in the UAE and, accordingly, its business may be affected by the financial, political and general economic conditions prevailing from time to time in the UAE and/or the Middle East generally and thereby affect Emirates Islamic's ability to perform its obligations under the Transaction Documents to which it is a party (see also "- Risk Factors Relating to the Group's Business Activities - The Group is exposed to market risks due to its operations as a financial institution").
+The majority of the Group's operations and assets are in the UAE and, accordingly, its business may be affected by the financial, political and general economic conditions prevailing from time to time in the UAE and/or the Middle East generally and thereby affect Emirates Islamic's its ability to perform its obligations under the Transaction Documents to which it is a party (see also "Risk Factors - Risk Factors relating to the Group's business activities - The Group is exposed to market risks due to its operations as a financial institution").